patchamama/The-last-book-page/README.md

 ### `useClickOutsideToggle.js`

 This custom hook allows you to toggle a component's state based on clicks outside of it.
 It is useful for things like menus or popovers that need to be dismissed when the user clicks outside of them.
-I am using this hook in my `NavBar.js` component to automatically close the Navbar.Toggle the Bootstrap component for small screen sizes.
+I am using this hook in my `NavBar.js` component to automatically close the Navbar.
+Toggle the Bootstrap component for small screen sizes.
 When the user clicks on the menu, it toggles the expanded state using the expanded function.
 The expanded value is then used to conditionally render the menu items.
 When the user clicks outside of the menu, the `useClickOutsideToggle` hook automatically updates the expanded state to false, hiding the menu.

 ### `useRedirect.js`

-The useRedirect hook is a custom React hook that uses the React Router and Axios libraries to handle navigation and API requests.
+The `useRedirect` hook is a custom React hook that uses the React Router and Axios libraries to handle navigation and API requests.
 Its primary function is to redirect the user based on their authentication status, ensuring that they are directed to the appropriate page based on whether they are logged in or out.
 When called, the hook sends a POST request to refresh the authentication token using the Axios library.
-If the user is logged in, they will be redirected to the home page using the useHistory hook from the React Router library.
+If the user is logged in, they will be redirected to the home page using the `useRedirect` hook from the React Router library.
 If there is an error refreshing the token or the user is logged out, they will also be redirected to the home page.
 This hook streamlines navigation in my React app and simplifies the logic for handling authentication.

 ## Languages Used